We have exciting news to share, and it starts with a long story, so you might want to grab a chair and a cup of coffee!

 - “open and undefined”.
 “Open” meaning it was not already used by others in the marketplace, and “undefined” meaning that it doesn’t tend to describe who we are or what we do: we want our actions and company culture to define us, rather than our name.

 - unique, friendly, and easy to learn.

-While our new name is designed to be “undefined”, we chose to incorporate a “positioning tag-line” that describes who we are and ascribe to be.
+While our new name was designed to be “undefined”, we chose to incorporate a “positioning tag-line” that describes who we are and ascribe to be.
 This tag-line can be modified in the future as our business and needs change, and we can use different tag-lines for our different business divisions, if necessary.

 Villara Building Systems

 Building People, Building Trust.

 If you ask “What is Villara?”, then we’ve obviously met our first goal of an “undefined” name, right?
 But technically, Villara is an adaptation of the Latin word “Villa”, which is “A delightful residence, especially one in the country or suburbs maintained as a retreat”.
 We believe that this name has a nice correlation with our predominant business market, which is new home mechanical systems’ installation.

 “Building People” has an intentionally double meaning: we are Building People: we are people involved in the building industry, and, we are Building People.
 We believe our most essential activity is to recruit, train, develop, and reward the very best people who are committed to our vision and our mission, which is first, to “Build People” who are passionately involved in “Building Trust” with our customers.